Change is inevitable, but controlled change and self-improvement are completely discretionary.

 My reasons for change just weren’t as strong as my resistance to change.

-By reshaping my equation and finding reasons to overcome my resistance I can completely revamp my goal setting formula.
+By reshaping my resistance to change equation and finding reasons to overcome my resistance I can completely revamp my goal setting formula.

 There is something about being able to see the numbers that really helps me to visualize what my pain points are.
 Once I know my pain points my chance of success increases significantly.